-MARCH 26TH – for many it’s just another day on the calendar but for 50 million epilepsy sufferers around the world, it’s a day to recognise an ongoing struggle that often stigmatizes sufferers.
+MARCH 26TH – for many it’s just another day on the calendar.
+For 50 million epilepsy sufferers around the world, it’s a day to recognise an ongoing struggle.

-Sadly, this was the case for baby Ayvah Yarran, born on the 5th of May in 2016.
+Sadly, this was the case for baby Ayvah Yarran.

-32 weeks into her pregnancy, Ayvah’s mother Nicole presented to hospital with pre-eclampsia – which is usually characterised by high blood pressure and protein in the urine after the 20th week of pregnancy.
+Ayvah’s mother was 32 weeks pregnant.
+She presented to hospital with pre-eclampsia, a complication during pregnancy characterised by high blood pressure and protein in the urine after the 20th week of pregnancy.

-Although the hospital was aware of Nicole’s pre-eclampsia when they delivered her baby, they did not act on it when it mattered most.
-Their failure to address her pre-eclampsia resulted in a cerebral palsy and epilepsy diagnosis for her little girl, Ayvah.
+The hospital knew of Nicole’s pre-eclampsia, but when they delivered her baby, no precautions were taken.
+The failure to address her pre-eclampsia resulted in a cerebral palsy and epilepsy diagnosis in Nicole’s beautiful little girl, Ayvah.

-For many, the illness poses questions we don’t always have the answers for.
-For others, like Nicole, we know Ayvah’s disease cannot be attributed to a matter of fate or misfortune.
+For many, epilepsy is not a disease we always have the answers for.
+For others like Nicole, it can’t be dismissed as a matter of misfortune.

-Epilepsy, particularly when connected to the birth of a child, points to several variables that are in your control, from monitoring your pregnancy, being acutely aware of the changes in your body and demanding the attention and service of medical practitioners to ensure you receive adequate care through every stage of your child’s birthing process.
+Epilepsy, particularly when connected to the birth of a child, points to several variables that ARE within our control.
+Monitor your pregnancy.
+Look for changes in your body.
+Seek out the attention and service of medical practitioners.
+Ensure you receive adequate care through every stage of your child’s birthing process.